tldr-pages/tldr/pages/common/bitcoin-cli.md

 # bitcoin-cli

-> Command-line client to interact with the Bitcoin daemon via RPC calls.
+> Command line client to interact with the Bitcoin daemon via RPC calls.
 > Uses the configuration defined in `bitcoin.conf`.
 > More information: <https://en.bitcoin.it/wiki/Running_Bitcoin#Command-line_arguments>.